Skip to main content

 Samples can be dropped off at our Plant Clinic, and volunteers or staff will guide you through the process.

-6. How can I become a trained gardening volunteer?
+How can I become an Extension Master Gardener℠ volunteer?

 The Extension Master Gardener℠ program trains and engages volunteers to serve as community educators.
 Volunteers receive training in horticulture and help share research-based gardening information with the public.

-- Volunteer a minimum number of hours in approved service roles
+• Volunteer a minimum of 50 hours in approved service roles

 For more information on how to become an Extension Master Gardener℠ volunteer, visit New Hanover County Extension Master Gardener℠ Program.